NicolasDorier/nicolasdorier-blog/README.md

 Repository of my personal blog on https://blog.nicolas-dorier.com/

+The site is relying on the static blog generator [HUGO](https://gohugo.io/) on the [Tailwind theme](https://github.com/tomowang/hugo-theme-tailwind).

-This is deployed on Azure Static Website via a github action.
+It is deployed on Azure Static Website via a github action.